boltops-tools/kubes/docs/_docs/dsl/multiple-resources.md

 service-1.rb | Service
 service-2.rb | Service

-Using multiple files is the general recommended approach.
+Using multiple files is the general recommended approach when using the DSL.

 ## Multiple Resources: Block Form